Image and video hosting by TinyPic

 Jah Stitch Plays some great specials including some killer Nitty Gritty's...

-This is a great tape and a fitting tribute to the one and only Sugar Minott...
+This is a great tape and a fitting tribute to Sugar Minott & Daddy White Squall....
 R.I.P

 Selector – Major Stitch